GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 ## Craig transform

 The Craig transform method transforms differential curvature components $G_{UV}$ and $G_{NE}$ into vertical gravity[^Dransfield2019].
-This is useful because there are often regional or other gravity data that cover part or all of the survey area with which the transformed gravity data can be compared.
-The following tutorial demonstrates the use of the Craig transform.
+This is useful because gravity interpreters are used to working with the gravity data, and because there are often regional or other gravity data that cover part or all of the survey area with which the transformed gravity data can be compared.

+If regional gravity data are available, it is also possible to conform [^Dransfield2010] the survey gravity, derived from the Craig transform , to the regional gravity.

+The following tutorial demonstrates the use of the Craig transform and the conforming process.

 ```{toctree}
 Craig_transform.ipynb